 One of the main drawbacks of typical, parametric speech recognition systems is the assumption that the number of mixture components for each phoneme model is known and is held constant for every model.
 For complex data such as speech this is largely presumptuous and it would be more reasonable to assume that each phoneme model has its own unique structure.

 Creating a model to characterize the optimal number of mixture components is best represented by a multinomial distribution.
 To model this in a statistically meaningful way priors are needed to ascertain information such as the number of mixture components and their respective weights.
 Dirichlet distributions act as the conjugate prior for the multinomial distribution, and in the case of this work, can be used to find the optimal number of mixture components.
-An extension of the Dirichlet distribution, the Dirichlet process, is used to then generate discrete priors for modeling the respective weights of these components.
+An extension of the Dirichlet distribution, the Dirichlet process (DP), is used to then generate discrete priors for modeling the respective weights of these components.

-A Dirichlet distribution is often referred to as a distribution over distributions and is given by:
+A Dirichlet distribution (DD) is often referred to as a distribution over distributions and is given by:

 where q and α are a set of distributions and their respective concentration parameters (i.e. inverse variances) such that q = |q1, q2, …, qk| , qi ≥ 0, and, α = |α1, α2, …, αk|, αi > 0, and .
-Furthermore, the decimative property of Dirichlet distributions explains that each distribution, qi, can be split in such a way that (q11, q12, q2, …, qk) ~ Dir(α1β1, α1β2, α2, …, αk) where q11+q12=q1 and β1+β2=1.
+Furthermore, the decimative property of DDs explains that each distribution, qi, can be split in such a way that (q11, q12, q2, …, qk) ~ Dir(α1β1, α1β2, α2, …, αk) where q11+q12=q1 and β1+β2=1.

-A Dirichlet process is a Dirichlet distribution split infinitely many times, ultimately generating discrete values that serve as priors.
-This can be seen in Figure 2 where a Dirichlet distribution is initially set to a uniform distribution.
+A DP is a DD split infinitely many times, ultimately generating discrete values that serve as priors.
+This can be seen in Figure 2 where a DD is initially set to a uniform distribution.
 After an infinite number of splits, the resulting distributions are infinitely narrow and essentially discrete values are obtained which serve as priors for the models in this work.
-Although there are many representations of Dirichlet processes, all three algorithms used in this work focus on the stick breaking approach shown in Figure 1.
+Although there are many representations of DPs, all three algorithms used in this work focus on the stick breaking approach shown in Figure 1.

 Variational Inference Algorithms